awsdocs/amazon-sns-developer-guide/doc_source/sns-using-identity-based-policies.md

 ```

 **Example 3: Give users in the AWS account ability to subscribe to topics**
-In this example, we create a policy that gives access to the `Subscribe`action, with string matching conditions for the `sns:Protocol` and `sns:Endpoint` policy keys\.
+In this example, we create a policy that grants access to the `Subscribe`action, with string matching conditions for the `sns:Protocol` and `sns:Endpoint` policy keys\.

 ```
 {